qalle2/nes-homebrew/README.md

   * cursor is hidden
   * press start to switch to adjust mode

+The actual size (PRG + CHR ROM) is less than 1.5 KiB.

 ### Video
 Plays a short video of Doom gameplay (64&times;48 pixels, 4 colors, 10 fps, no audio).